 Table 7.6.
 The trend-estimation.csv file.
 Description of columns.
-The formulas used are found in Table 18.2.
+The formulas used are found in Table 20.2.

 Tag Description Interval Interval name.
 TopSurface Name of top surface.
 NumObs Number of observations in top surface.
 BaseSurface Name of base surface.
 NumObs Number of observations in base surface.
-Trend The interval often contains more than one trend coefficient.
-If there are 3 in this interval they will be labeled 1, 2, and 3.
-The numbering will follow the sequence of the <trend>elements.</trend> PriorMean Prior mean value for the trend coefficient.
-The value is specified by the <coefficient-mean> element.</coefficient-mean> EstimMean Estimated mean value for the trend coefficient.
+Coef Coefficient names: a, b, cThe labeling will follow the sequence of the <trend> elements.
+Different labels are used for <polynomial-trend> (Cij, Lij, or Mij) and linvel-trend> (VO and k, or al, bl, and cl).</polynomial-trend></trend> ${\tt TrendMapMean}$ The mean of the trend specified by <value>.</value> TrendMapSD The SD of the trend specified by <value>.
+This is a measure of the variation in the trend map.
+This will be zero if <value> is a constant.</value></value> PriorMean Prior <coefficient-mean>.</coefficient-mean> EstimMean Estimated mean value for the trend coefficient.
 This value is estimated using GLS which amounts to linear regression where the spatial correlation in the well data is accounted for.
 This value may fail to exist if there are too few data in some of the intervals.
 It is not calculated if simple kriging is specified.
 PostMean Posterior mean value for the trend coefficient.
 This value is estimated using a Bayesian approach which amounts to a weighting between the prior specification and the GLS estimate.
 Note that this estimate exist even if the GLS estimate fails to exist.
 It is not calculated unless Bayesian kriging is specified.
 PostMeanUpd Posterior mean value for the trend coefficient estimated using well points and information from the zone-logs along the well path.
 SimMean Simulated (Monte Carlo) value for the trend coefficient.
 The simulated values are drawn from the estimated distribution.
 For simple kriging it will be identical to the value specified in the <coefficient-mean> element unless the <simulate-trend-uncertainty> element is given the value yes.
 Only calculated in stochastic simulation <mode>.</mode></simulate-trend-uncertainty></coefficient-mean> PriorSD Prior SD for the trend coefficient.
 The value is specified by <coefficient-sd>.</coefficient-sd> EstimSD Estimated SD for the trend coefficient.
 This value is estimated using GLS.
 Not calculated if simple kriging is specified.
 PostSD Posterior SD for the trend coefficient.
 This value is estimated using a Bayesian approach.
 This value will always be less than PriorSD and EstimSD.
 Not calculated unless Bayesian kriging is specified.
 PostSDUpd Posterior SD for the trend coefficient estimated using well points and information from the zone-logs along the well path.
 UncertRed For universal kriging: (PriorSD - EstimSD)/PriorSD.
 For Bayesian kriging: (PriorSD - PostSD)/PriorSD.
 Uncertainty reduction in percent from the prior specification.
 Value is always in the range 0 to 100 % for Bayesian kriging.
 For universal kriging negative values occur when the prior specification is more certain than the estimate.
 A small (or negative) value signals that well data has minor impact.
 Consider increasing the prior SD of the trend coefficients if well data has minor impact.
 Consider using Bayesian kriging if a negative value occurs. tPrior PriorMean /PriorSD. tEstim EstimMean /EstimSD.
-A large $t$ -value (> 2) shows that this is an important trend for explaining depth or interval velocity variations according to the well points.
+A large t -value (> 2) shows that this is an important trend for explaining depth or interval velocity variations according to the well points.
 A small value (< 1) shows that the well points does not support the existence of such a trend.
-Consider removing it. tPost PostMean /PostSD .
-See the comments on tEstim .
-Note that the conclusions using this $t$ -value are less significant since these estimates can be heavily influenced by the a priori specifications.
+Consider removing it. tPost PostMean /PostSD.
+See the comments on tEstim.
+Note that the conclusions using this t -value are less significant since these estimates can be heavily influenced by the a priori specifications.